Percuro Psychology

 Do you assess teenagers as well as younger children?

-Absolutely — we work with children and teens, including those who may mask difficulties in structured settings but show struggles at home.
+Absolutely — we specialise in assessing tweens and teens (aged 10+), including those who may mask difficulties in structured settings but show struggles at home.

 Do you prescribe ADHD medication?